The journey of an investor into a different perspective of what makes sense

 Investing successfully requires a disciplined investor to go through a vigorous process which requires Energy, time and money.
 Two which are recoverable and time which is none.

 We usually refer to Return on Investments as a return on the capital invested.
 We rarely see people measuring ROI for what it really is.
 Let us venture into ROI from another perspective.
 Let’s call it Mak’s revenue perspective.
 ROI=ROT+ROE

 Return on Investment= Return on time + Return on equity

 Let’s take two investments in focus.
 We will consider two real estate investments while the same formula can be used across investment classes.
-For simplicity we will consider that the property have been purchased for cash.
+For simplicity, we will consider that the property has been purchased for cash.